MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

     :::image type="content" source="images/m365-ios-install.png" alt-text="The screenshot is an example that shows the install button for the Microsoft 365 (Office) app in App Center.":::

 1. iOS restricts apps from being downloaded from the browser, to approve the app for use, **Open Settings Apps > General > VPN & Device Management**.
-1. Under Enterprise App click Microsoft Corporation.
-Within this menu Click **Trust "Microsoft Corporation"** to enable
+1. Under Enterprise App select Microsoft Corporation.
+Within this menu select **Trust "Microsoft Corporation"** to enable

     :::image type="content" source="images/trusted-enterprise-developer.png" alt-text="The screenshot shows the message to Trust iPhone Distribution: Microsoft Corporation  Untrusted Enterprise Developer.":::